A different way to present cash flow statement

 - the message we want to deliver is clear and understandable,

-- we use colors that the reader instinctively knows what they mean,
+- we use colors that the reader instinctively knows they mean,

-- we give the reader some recommendation on future actions / decision.
+- we give the reader some recommendations on future actions/decisions.

 Cash flow statement presented with contribution chart

-To explain this chart, we should start with grey bars, which present cash position at certain point of time (end of each month in this case).
-We can see, that at the end of February 2017 cash position was 56k€, at the end of March it was 65k€ and at the end of April it was 47k€.
+To explain this chart, we should start with grey bars, which present the cash position at a certain point in time (end of each month in this case).
+We can see, that at the end of February 2017, the cash position was 56k€, at the end of March it was 65k€ and at the end of April it was 47k€.